 Dr Sonia Grover: For young people with disabilities, the conversation you can have is clearly going to be influenced by the level of their disability.
 So if someone has got a severe intellectual disability, then the capacity to have those conversations can be exceedingly limited.

 Lillian: There is confusion for her.
-Like at first we were lucky enough that Tash was fully toilet trained by six.
-We didn’t have any real toilet issues from six, however when she did go into puberty, because of different pains or because it does tend to create constipation and things like that, we did start to have toilet issues which was a major shock.
-So, yeah, it was a matter of walking that through and trying to alleviate the confusion in her mind, and also for her to understand what her body was doing and it was okay to do that, and how do we deal with that.
+Like at first we were lucky enough that Tash was fully toilet trained by 6.
+We didn’t have any real toilet issues from 6.
+However when she did go into puberty, because of different pains or because it does tend to create constipation and things like that, we did start to have toilet issues which was a major shock.
+So, yeah, it was a matter of walking that through and trying to alleviate the confusion in her mind, and also for her to understand what her body was doing and it was OK to do that, and how do we deal with that.

 Dr Sonia Grover: People often come to me and say, ‘She’s just never going to be able to cope with periods.
 Can’t you make them not come?’
 And the answer is, I can do lots of things to help with periods, but I can’t tell whether periods are going to happen in 6 months’ time or in 3 years’ time.
 It’s much better, from my point of view, for parents to know we are here, we can help, but that we need to wait until we know what the problem is so that then we can offer the best advice.

 Lillian: We’ve got to a stage where we can tell if she does have pain and also just with the moods.
 It’s very obvious with poor Tash.
 The week before she’s due you get these amazing sob outbursts from nowhere and then they’re intermittent with giggling.
 It’s like she’s just so confused, you can see it, and it’s just so obvious.
 So we just pat her, and talk to her, and nurture her, and say, ‘It’s all right’, just like you would with any other teenage girl really.